aosuna/cse461/README.md

 ---

-NOTE
+NOTE:
-Cylinder - The set of tracks that are at one arm position makes up a cylinder.
+ * Cylinder - The set of tracks that are at one arm position makes up a cylinder.
-Seek Time - the time necessary to move the disk arm to the desired cylinder.
+ * Seek Time - the time necessary to move the disk arm to the desired cylinder.
-Rotational Latency - the time necessary for the desired sector to rotate to the disk head.
+ * Rotational Latency - the time necessary for the desired sector to rotate to the disk head.
-Mapping - The mapping proceeds in order through that track, then through the rest of the tracks in that cylinder, and then through the rest of the cylinders from outermost to innermost
+ * Mapping - The mapping proceeds in order through that track, then through the rest of the tracks in that cylinder, and then through the rest of the cylinders from outermost to innermost

 ---